Cody Bellinger Preview, Player Props: Cubs vs. Brewers

-Cody Bellinger, with a slugging percentage of .421 in his past 10 games -- including one home run -- will be in action for the Chicago Cubs versus the Milwaukee Brewers, with Freddy Peralta on the hill, September 30 at 7:10 PM ET.
+Cody Bellinger -- with a slugging percentage of .378 in his past 10 games (including zero home runs) -- will be in action for the Chicago Cubs against the Milwaukee Brewers, with Adrian Houser on the mound, on October 1 at 3:10 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Brewers.
+He had a one-hit performance in his last game (1-for-4) against the Brewers.

 Sportsbook Promo Codes